-Any such review will be conducted by no less than three federal program managers, or DOE-affiliated personnel under the direction of Federal program managers, chosen for their topical knowledge and diversity of perspective.
+Any such review will be conducted by no less than three federal program managers chosen for their topical knowledge and diversity of perspective.

 Reviews within a topical field will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as an application.
 The results of the review will be documented.